 In the United States, about 70 percent of mothers with children under the age of 18 also do paid work, and in 46 percent of households in the U.S., women are the primary breadwinners.

-We queried our dataset to find the job title where working mothers report the highest job satisfaction.
+We queried our dataset to find the job titles where working mothers report the highest job satisfaction.
 Here’s what we found.

-21 of the best jobs for moms—according to working moms
+21 of the best jobs for moms, as rated by working moms

 Real estate agent